pbharadwaj28/pbharadwaj28/README.md

 ## About Me
 Hi there 👋 I'm Prajwal Bharadwaj!
 I'm a Ph.D. candidate in Solid Mechanics at Worcester Polytechnic Institute, working at the intersection of solid mechanics and engineering design.
-My research focuses on accelerating the discovery of metamaterial architectures with novel dynamic behavior using a hybrid framework that couples conventional experimental and computational solid mechanics with SoTA AI/ML techniques.
+My research focuses on accelerating the discovery of metamaterial architectures with novel dynamic behavior using a hybrid framework that couples conventional experimental and computational solid mechanics with state-of-the-art AI/ML techniques.
 ---

 ## 🛠️ Software